Lead Opinion

 We also must say a few words about the Dissent’s suggestion that our decision here today puts us in conflict with other Circuits.
 See Dissent at 1354 n.
 4 (“Other Circuits have found in cases like this one, where there was no verbal denial of an interest in the property or clear physical relinquishment of it (such as by throwing the property away, unconditionally giving it to another person, or dropping it and running away from it), that a person had not abandoned the property.”).
 We respectfully disagree.

 But unlike the defendant in Most, Johnson and Sparks did not entrust their phone to Vo.
 Rather, Vo found it.
 Though Vo originally agreed to return the phone, when she failed to do so at the appointed time and place, she never agreed to safeguard Defendants’ phone for them.
-And unlike in Most, where the search occurred within a short period of the defendant‘s entrusting of the package to the store clerk, the search of Defendants’ phone did not occur for 23 days after Vo failed to meet Johnson and Sparks.
-That‘s a long time to leave an unprotected cell phone with a complete stranger when reasonable efforts were available to recover the phone.
-In short, we do not agree that our decision today conflicts with other Circuits’ case law.
+And unlike in Most, where the search occurred within a short period of the defendant’s entrusting of the package to the store clerk, the search of Defendants’ phone did not occur for 23 days after Vo failed to meet Johnson and Sparks.
+That’s a long time to leave an unprotected cell phone with a complete stranger when reasonable efforts were available to recover the phone.
+In short, we do not agree that our decision today conflicts with other Circuits’ ease law.

 3.

-During the three-day period from June 4, when the FMPD seized the phone, and June 7, when, at the latest, Johnson and Sparks abandoned any possessory interest they may have had in the seized phone, the phone spent one day in transport to the Cape Coral Police Department, and Officer Enterline—the only Task Force member with access to the Cape Coral Police Department evidence room—was then assigned as the case agent as she was boarding a flight out of town.
-Under these circumstances, the three-day delay was not unreasonable and did not violate Johnson‘s and Sparks‘s
+During the three-day period from June 4, when the FMPD seized the phone, and June 7, when, at the latest, Johnson and Sparks abandoned any possessory interest they may have had in the seized phone, the phone spent one day in transport to the Cape Coral Police Department, and Officer Enterline&emdash;the only Task Force member with access to the Cape Coral Police Department evidence room&emdash; was then assigned as the case agent as she was boarding a flight out of town.
+Under these circumstances, the three-day delay was not unreasonable and did not violate Johnson’s and Sparks’s Fourth Amendment rights.

 4.

-Johnson and Sparks also argue that the FMPD should have informed them that it had possession of their phone so that they could have asserted their possessory interests in it.
+Johnson and Sparks also argue that the FMPD should have informed them that it had possession of their phone so that they could have asserted their pos-sessory interests in it.
 But Widner, Vo, and the FMPD had no information beyond the first names of the owners.

 Widner entered the police station with the phone and immediately told Coleman, the first government agent that he encountered, that he believed the phone contained inappropriate images of children.
 At that

-In making the determination that the district court‘s denial of Johnson‘s and Sparks‘s motions to suppress should be affirmed, we remain mindful that “the exclusionary rule . . . is a prudential doctrine created by th[e Supreme] Court to compel respect for the constitutional guaranty” of the
+In making the determination that the district court’s denial of Johnson’s and Sparks’s motions to suppress should be affirmed, we remain mindful that

 IV.

-Johnson also appeals the imposition of his 600-month prison sentence, arguing that it violates the
+Johnson also appeals the imposition of his 600-month prison sentence, arguing that it violates the Fifth and Sixth Amendments.

 Nevertheless, Johnson attempts to distinguish his case from Almendarez-Torres.
-He argues that in Almendarez-Torres the defendant admitted the existence of the prior convictions during his plea colloquy, so the Court had to address only the defendant‘s
+He argues that in Almendarez-Torres the defendant admitted the existence of the prior convictions during his plea colloquy, so the Court had to address only the defendant’s Fifth Amendment rights to indictment, due process, and notice and had no reason to discuss his Sixth Amendment right to a jury trial.
+Here, however, Johnson contends that he never admitted to the fact of his 2003 conviction or that it was a qualifying predicate at his plea colloquy and that the government, therefore, was required to prove it beyond a reasonable doubt.

 For the foregoing reasons, the judgments and sentences of the district court are AFFIRMED.